reusserl/imscp/gui/themes/default/README.md

 ## Introduction

-Distribution files are used in production environments where development mode is disabled.
-The intent is to minimize server-load and the page-load time by concatenating and minifying html, css and js sources.
+File located in the `./dist` directory are distribution files that used in production environments where development mode is disabled.
+The intent is to minimizeserver-load and the page-load time by concatenating and minifying html, css and js sources.

 ## Howto build distribution files